 Diversified ETFs are denominated in foreign currency

-Most of the ETFs with overseas underlying holdings are often denominated in USD or other foreign currencies.
-The only few exceptions include the STI ETF and other Singapore REIT ETFs.
+Most of the ETFs with overseas underlying holdings are often denominated in US dollars (USD) or other foreign currencies.
+The only few exceptions include the STI ETF and other Singapore Reit ETFs.
 For Singapore investors to invest in globally diversified portfolios, they have to buy USD to be able to invest in these ETFs.

-When buying foreign currencies, investors may incur both a transaction charge and an implied cost through the bid-ask spread between SGD and USD.
+When buying foreign currencies, investors may incur both a transaction charge and an implied cost through the bid-ask spread between the Singapore dollar (SGD) and USD.

 Lack of diversified SGD-hedged bond ETFs

 Unfortunately, there is a lack of SGD-denominated diversified bond ETFs in Singapore.
-While there are 2 SGD bond ETFs listed on SGX (ABF SG BOND ETF(A35) and Nikko AM SGD Corporate Bond Fund (MBH), the underlying holdings are mainly Singapore government bonds and/or Singapore corporate bonds.
+While there are two SGD bond ETFs listed on SGX, the ABF SG BOND ETF (A35) and the Nikko AM SGD Corporate Bond Fund (MBH), the underlying holdings are mainly Singapore government bonds and/or Singapore corporate bonds.

 Conclusion: Differences do not lead to poor performance

-The narrative around why unit trusts perform poorly is centred on high costs arising from management fees and one-off sales and/or redemption charges and .
-While this largely holds true for the unit trusts distributed through financial advisors and fund platforms, it does not apply to digital advisory platforms like Endowus.
+The narrative around why unit trusts perform poorly is centred on high costs arising from management fees and one-off sales and/or redemption charges.
+While this largely holds true for the unit trusts distributed through financial advisers and fund platforms, it does not apply to digital advisory platforms like Endowus.